 Mt Misen, the highest point on the island, has been considered sacred since ancient times.
 You can access the summit by the Miyajima Ropeway, which seems to float high above the island.

 At the bottom of the ropeway is Momijidani Park, which has about seven hundred maple trees that turn brilliant shades of red from mid- to late-November.

 From the top ropeway terminal, several walking paths take you to the main sightseeing spots.

 Misen Reikado House is said to be where the legendary Buddhist monk Kukai (also known as Kobo Daishi), underwent rigorous ascetic training for 100 days.
 It is said that the fire he lit at the time is still burning in the Reikado House after almost 1,200 years.
-It is also used as the pilot light for the Hiroshima Peace Memorial.
+It is also used to light the flame of peace at the Hiroshima Peace Memorial

 Continue to the Shishiiwa Observatory at the summit for panoramic views of the island, 535 meters above sea level.

 After heading back down the ropeway, you can either go back to Hiroshima or stay on Miyajima.
 There are several Japanese inns and hotels on Miyajima Island where you can stay the night.
 Most are located near the port area on the north side of the island.